 While cap rates can be highly useful when doing an initial comparison of investment opportunities, the calculation is also limited.
 Some of the downsides to using cap rates are as follows:

-Cap rates are undeniably one of the most widely used investment metrics.
+Undoubtedly, investors widely use cap rates as one of the most important investment metrics.
 They provide a useful, quick comparison of investment properties.
 However, for them to be most effective, an investor will want to closely examine what is driving the cap rate for any individual property and whether there is an opportunity to improve the cap rate through strategic investments.

 Investors will often turn to metrics like “cap rate” for guidance.